-Granted, social media is probably not going to be the best way for you reach classes from the 50's and 60's.
+Granted, social media is probably not going to be the best way for you to reach classes from the '50s and '60s.
 But graduates from most of the more recent classes will enjoy seeing videos of their favorite sport or other activities which they enjoyed while at school.
-Remember: a connected graduate will include her school in her charitable giving.
+Remember: a connected graduate is much more likely to include her school in her charitable giving.

 Once again a marketing professional needs to plan social media activity so that it reaches all the constituencies it needs to reach.
 A short clip of a treasured faculty member's class or a couple of clips of your school's homecoming or reunion events will quickly have your graduates wandering down memory lane.
 Make sure that you have credits at the end.
 Be sure to include the email address of the development office in those credits.

 I know it is tedious.
 But archiving your Facebook and YouTube materials will make your posts, photo albums, and videos fun to explore.
 I cannot begin to tell you how frustrating it is for me to visit school YouTube channels and Facebook pages and find everything thrown together.
 That tells me that nobody cares.
 Or perhaps it tells me that nobody 'gets' social media at that school.
 Facebook and YouTube are broadcasting your school's message to thousands of visitors.
 They are your school's virtual presence online.
 You just never know who may be visiting.
 Be sure that your social media archives are well-organized and enjoyable to explore.

 This video shows you how to give start and improve your YouTube channel.